Delhi sports policy will be successful when players start winning lots of medals for India: Kejriwal | Education

 Delhi sports policy will be successful when players start winning lots of medals for India: Kejriwal

-Delhi Chief Minister Arvind Kejriwal on Tuesday said his governments sports policy will be successful only when players start winning lots of medals for the country in international events, more than China and the US.He was speaking at an event to honour those who won medals at the Tokyo Olympics.You have honoured the entire country.
+Delhi Chief Minister Arvind Kejriwal on Tuesday said his governments sports policy will be successful only when players start winning lots of medals for the country in international events, more than China and the US.He was speaking at an event to honour those who won medals at the Tokyo Olympics.Showing his governments commitment towards developing the state as a cradle for sportspersons, Kejriwal also handed over monetary awards to Delhis Olympians for making the country proud at the highest level.

 - Country: